wireapp/wire-server/docs/src/understand/configure-federation.md

 user uses in a search.  `allowDynamic` only federates with known remote backends listed in cassandra.

-The update frequence determines how often other services will refresh the information about remote connections from brig.
+The update frequency determines how often other services will refresh the information about remote connections from brig.

 More information about individual remote connections is stored in